 Additionally, these treatments are irregularly spaced but not random, as the time between treatments might be related to biopsychosocial and treatment-related factors.
 Hence, patients with worse outcomes in previous treatments might have different treatment intensities in the future, which may also explain treatment outcomes, such as completion or dropout (Hansen et al., 2020; Vázquez-Real et al., 2022).
 Observing individuals more frequently due to their specific characteristics, practices, contexts, or treatment trajectories can lead to under- or overestimation of the association between PSU and treatment outcomes.
 However, limited research has considered this potential bias.

-Thus, this study aimed to estimate the association between having reported PSU and treatment non-completion (i.e., treatment dropouts or spelled by misconduct) across different treatment settings among adult patients admitted to multiple SUD treatment programs in Chile from 2010 to 2019, taking advantage of a large and high-quality administrative dataset that includes all treatment episodes of people with public health insurance (~80% of the population) since its creation in 2010 up to 2022 (Mateo Pinones et al., 2022).
+Thus, this study aimed to estimate the association between having reported PSU and treatment non-completion (i.e., treatment dropouts or spelled by misconduct) across different treatment settings among adult patients admitted to multiple SUD treatment programs in Chile from 2010 to 2019, taking advantage of a large and high-quality administrative dataset that includes all treatment episodes of patients with public health insurance (~80% of the population) since its creation in 2010 up to 2022 (Mateo Pinones et al., 2022).

 The Chilean context